dm-nosov/session-notebook/shell-and-git/git-cheatsheet.md

 `git pull`

 Updates your current local working branch with all new commits from the corresponding remote branch on GitHub. git pull is a combination of git fetch and git merge

+# Work withh Branches

+To create a new branch, use this command.

+`git switch -c {BRANCH-NAME}`

+Once you are ready, push the branch to GitHub and create a PR